Royal Brackla distillery: History

 Due to restrictions on the use of barley for distilling during the Second World War a majority of Scotch Whisky distilleries closed, including the Royal Brackla Distillery from 1943 until 1945.
 An airfield was built beside the distillery in 1940, to provide a landing ground for operational training and air gunnery.

 1964 saw the distillery close its doors again until 1966, this was due to major reconstruction and re-planning.
 The traditional method of coal-firing the stills by hand was changed to internal heating by steam generated from a coal-fired boiler.
 In 1965 an underground supply of water, created during the Second World War for an airfield, was acquired and used for cooling spirit vapour.

-In 1970 the distillery was expanded by adding a second pair of stills and converting the coal-fired boiler to oil-fired.
+In 1970, the distillery was expanded by adding a second pair of stills and converting the coal-fired boiler to oil-fired.
 New racked warehouses were built in 1975 to replace the older traditional warehouses that were still in use at the time.

 The Royal Brackla Distillery closed again in 1985.
 The casks of whisky remained on site in the warehouses where they continued to mature and be used for blending, as required by the owners.
 The distillery reopened in 1991.

+In 1998, the distillery started to be operated by John Dewar & Sons, a subsidiary of Bacardi.

+In 2019, Bacardi relaunch Royal Brackla single malts, consisting of Royal Brackla 12 Years Old finished in Oloroso sherry casks, Royal Brackla 18 Years Old finished in Palo Cortado Sherry casks and Royal Brackla 21 Years Old finished in Oloroso, Palo Cortado and Pedro Ximénez sherry casks.